 Which Laws Affect Vehicle Tracking

-The general rule for fleet tracking is that tracking any vehicle at any time is legal, so long as the person driving knows they are being tracked.
+The general rule for fleet tracking is that tracking any vehicle using a vehicle tracker at any time is legal, so long as the person driving knows they are being tracked.
 However, this rule is a little vague and doesn’t include some of the most important information to remember when you’re vehicle tracking.

 Most of the laws that affect vehicle tracking involve the privacy and protection of an employee and their personal data.
 There are the two pieces of legislation that affect vehicle tracking, The Human Rights Act 1998, and The Data Protection Act 1998.